bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  -----END CERTIFICATE-----
  ~~~

-Note: If you don't have a certificate bundle but a series of `.crt` files your
+Note: If you don't have a certificate bundle but a series of `.crt` files you
 have to place them in the right order starting from the intermediate
 certificate and ending to the root certificate.
 Please make sure that they are
 in PEM format.